jensadev/11ty-blog/src/blog/getting-started-with-eleventy.md

 ## Blog

 To add a blog post, create a new file in the ```src/blog``` directory.
-This file will display a list of all our blog posts using eleventys built in collections.
+This file will display a list of all our blog posts using eleventy's built in collections.

+# Hosting

+We will use [Netlify](https://www.netlify.com/) to host our site.